michael-ignatiev/car-rental/readme.md

 # Car Rental

-Scalable RESTful API which provides functionality for car rental network.
+Scalable RESTful API which provides functionality for using and managing the car rental network.
 Authenticated users can choose and rent a car from list of available rental branches.

-Web application built on Laravel framework.
-Authentication implemented with OAuth protocol.
-Also implemented RBAC (Role Based Access Control).
-Extended validation rules during order creation ensures that correct price provided by the user.

 User with respective access rights has ability to manage any entity of the system including the following:
 * users